cross-seed/cross-seed.org/docs/reference/api.md

 `cross-seed` generate one for you (default).

 :::info
-API Authorization using an API key is now mandatory as of v6.
+API authorization using an API key is now mandatory as of v6.
 The `apiAuth` option has been deprecated and removed.
 :::

 :::danger
-Even with API Authorization, we still recommend that you **do not expose its port to untrusted networks (such as the Internet).**
+Even with API authorization, we still recommend that you **do not expose its port to untrusted networks (such as the Internet).**
 :::

 To find your generated API key, run the `cross-seed api-key` command.